-Lumen is the gateway for faculty, curricular representatives, and governance bodies to update, track, and approve functions related to courses and programs.
+Lumen is the gateway for faculty, curricular representatives, and governance bodies to update, track, and approve functions related to courses, curriculum and programs.

-Lumen’s services make it possible for UW–Madison to have a single, central location for curricular and academic policies across campus.
+Lumen’s services make it possible for UW–Madison to have a single, central location for course, curricular, and academic policies across campus.
 With such a repository in place, we have opportunities to improve many tasks related to presenting our curriculum, in ways that weren’t possible before.

 Because of Lumen, departments and programs will:

-- have reliable, real-time data about their courses and academic programs;
+• have reliable, real-time data about their courses, curriculum and academic programs;

 This suite of tools has three main components to help academic units manage their own processes efficiently:

-Lumen replaces the previous web-page editing system with a robust, specialized catalog builder.
+Guide replaces the previous web-page editing system with a robust, specialized catalog builder.
 Courses are generated by the Student Information System (SIS) for accuracy; editing of the catalog has new workflow controls; and degree and program information from units across campus will be organized in a consistent, easy-to-use layout that will enhance the students’ navigational experience.
-Both the Graduate School and Undergraduate catalogs are combined into the Guide.
-The first Guide was published in June 2017.
+Both the former Graduate School catalog and Undergraduate catalog are combined into the Guide.
+Also included in Guide for the first time, Non-degree academic offerings from the Division of Continuing Studies, and a current faculty draw based on who taught in the previous academic calendar.

-When our faculty want to offer a new course, propose a new program, or modify an existing one, Lumen provides coherent business process flows and tracking of all approval stages.
+When our faculty want to offer a new course, propose a new program, or modify an existing course or program, Lumen provides consistent and standardized forms for collecting the needed information relevant to the proposed change.
+Lumen provides an integrated workflow and tracks all approval stages.
 Reports are easily produced for committee discussions and all parties in the process know the progress status of each proposal.
+Lumen also provides a repository of changes and actions making easier to find out when what change was approved.
 The Guide and SIS can both be automatically updated with most of the governance-approved changes, for maximum accuracy and efficiency.

-The existing Online Course Proposal system will be replaced with Lumen tools in late 2017/early 2018.
+The existing Online Course Proposal system was replaced with the Lumen Course Proposal system in January 2018.

+Class section builder is the interface for development of the Schedule of Classes.
 Departments and programs will have powerful data visualizations to inform their decisions about course-section placement in the weekly calendar, allowing staff to plan course times more strategically.
 Faculty-governed policies (such as prime-time distribution) will be validated earlier in the process, making it easier and faster to meet campus parameters.
-And departments can coordinate with other campus units to minimize student conflicts.
+Departments can coordinate with other campus units to minimize student conflicts.

 These features will be available in April 2018, as curricular representatives build their department/program’s Spring 2019 Schedule of Classes.